elk-audio/sushi/README.md

 LV2 support is currently not available for macOS.

 ## Example Sushi configuration files in repository
 Under `misc/config_files` in this repository, we have a large variety of example Sushi configuration files.

 They all use the mda-vst3 plugins which are built when building Sushi.
+If you are running one of the prebuilt packages, you have everything inside the `sushi` folder there.

-These can be found under:
+Otherwise, if you are building from source, the plugins used by the examples can be found under:

 `build/debug/VST3/Debug`, or `build/release/VST3/Release` respectively, for debug and release builds.